Zoho Social has built a reputation as one of the most budget-friendly ways to manage and monitor social media.

 For founders, Mentionlytics is an early warning system, spotting issues before they escalate.
 For sales teams, it highlights competitor chatter and can uncover opportunities to position yourself smarter.
 For marketers, the AI-driven insights are useful for understanding how audiences talk about your space.
 It's not laser-focused on LinkedIn, but if reputation monitoring is a priority, it adds serious value.

-Oktopost costs $55–$560/month (Not official).
-Free trial available, no freemium
+Oktopost costs $55–$560/month (estimated pricing for 2026).
+Free trial available, no freemium:

 Complexity and higher pricing for advanced features.